Last Modified: July 27, 2014

 Starting with the 2014 models, Mazda has added yet another level of frustration with their new i-ELOOP system.
-It features a large ultra-capacitor (read that as multi-Farad), a varying-voltage alternator (up to 25 volts output), a 50 amp rated DC-DC converter, and a whole lot of computing power!
+It features a large double-layer ultra-capacitor, a varying-voltage alternator (up to 25 volts output), a 50 amp rated DC-DC converter, and a whole lot of computing power!
 When the vehicle slows, the alternator provides regen-braking which charges up the ultra-capacitor, which in turn goes to the DC-DC converter which runs the accessories.
 Any left over is used to charge the battery, and provide a ≈10% increase in city driving mileage ratings.

 The bottom line is, that the power leads from any amateur gear, must be connected in such a way to avoid bypassing any Battery Monitoring System (BMS), and/or overloading any DC-DC converter, and/or interfering with the Electrical Load Detector (ELD).
 The only viable recourse it appears, is to have an open dialog with (knowledgable) dealer service personnel, and/or the factory representative so assigned.